 Future activities within the commercial/industrial segment will be focused on the marketing and development of commercial/industrial product.
 On March 24, 2006 the Company received a favorable ruling in Kern County Superior Court that cleared the way for expansion of the Tejon Industrial Complex-East by dismissing the legal challenges to the project.
-While this ruling could be appealed until late June, the grounds for such an appeal are limited and construction could commence pending the outcome.
-During the first three months of 2006, we experienced an increase in activity from companies looking to buy or lease land at Tejon Industrial Complex.
+On June 28, 2006, our opponents filed an appeal of the ruling, though the grounds for such an appeal are limited and construction could commence pending the outcome.
+Opening briefs related to the appeal are required to be filed by our opponents on August 19, 2006.
+The Court of Appeals will then set a date for hearing the appeal.
+At this time we do not know when that date will be.
+Nevertheless, during the first six months of 2006, we continued to experience an increase in activity from companies looking to buy or lease land at Tejon Industrial Complex.
 This is a continuation of the improvement we saw during the second half of 2005.